Hey there, I know you probably feel like you’ve had it and don’t feel cut out for this blogging thing.

 If there’s a certain part of blogging that you hate, and you don’t have the interest or time to learn how to do it yourself, please don’t hesitate to get some help.

-I don’t know anything about coding or creating a blog design.
-I can envision what I’d like, but turning that vision into something a computer can understand is not in my current skill set.
-I tried designing my own blog for the first 15 months, but I never loved what I came up with.
+For example, I don’t know anything about coding or creating a blog design.
+I tried to design my own blog with free resources for over a year, but I never loved what I came up with.
 Eventually, I accepted that it would be best to pay someone else to do it for me.
 My designer was able to create what I had in mind much faster than I ever could have, and I was able to focus on other things that helped to move my business forward.

-I guess what I ultimately want to say is that if I can do this, you can too.
+The truth is if I can create a successful money-making blog, you can too.
 No two bloggers will have the exact same experience, and that’s okay.
 Honestly, that’s one of the great things about blogging!
 We can craft our own journeys and still be successful.